zimmertr/TJs-Kubernetes-Service/README.md

 9. Create playbook to upgrade kubernetes version for kubeadm cluster.
 10. Create playbook to install OS updates on nodes.
 11. Move dashboard deployment to optional features.
+12. Refactor lazy sleep tasks for more intelligent `wait_for` tasks.

 ## Problems